George Carpenter, 3rd Earl of Tyrconnell

 George Carpenter, 3rd Earl of Tyrconnell (1788 – 20 December 1812), known as George Carpenter until 1805, was a British peer and soldier who died fighting the French forces led by Napoleon Bonaparte at Wilna (Vilnius), in then Russian Empire.

 Background

 Carpenter was the eldest son of the Honourable Charles Carpenter (3 January 1757 – 5 September 1803), a naval officer and MP for Berwick-upon-Tweed, and Elizabeth, the only daughter of Thomas Mackenzie.
 He inherited his earldom from his uncle, George Carpenter, 2nd Earl of Tyrconnell, who died on 15 April 1805.
 He was educated at St John's College, Cambridge.

 Career

 Lord Tyrconnell became an officer for the British Crown.
-He volunteered in the summer of 1812 to serve as an officer under Alexander I of Russia.
-While opposing the French forces of Napoleon he died of disease "from his zeal and excessive fatigue."
+He volunteered in the summer of 1812 to serve as an officer under Alexander I of Russia, and served under Admiral Pavel Vasilyevich Chichagov.
+While opposing the French forces of Napoleon he died of disease as "his zeal and desire to see every transaction of that army led him to expose himself to cold and fatigue beyond his strength."
 Upon his death his brother John became the 4th Earl of Tyrconnell.